songjiayang/s3sync/README.md

       "region":"",
       "bucket":""
     },
-    "worker": 20 // the number of works to upload files.
+    "worker": 20 // the number of works for s3sync.
+  },
+  "trim": true // for upload file prefix trim
 }
-}

 ```

+### Command

+you can run `file_scan -h` to get all the options